-Impacts from the operation of the flight paths would occur following construction of WSI, where impacts associated with construction would no longer be relevant.
-Impacts related to ground operations of WSI were considered in the 2016 EIS.
+This study relates to impacts associated with the operation of the flight paths.
+These impacts would occur following construction of WSI, where impacts associated with construction would no longer be relevant.
+Impacts related to ground operations of the WSI were considered in the 2016 EIS.
 The 2016 EIS identified a number of localised impacts associated with surrounding roadways, particularly in relation to air quality.
 The assessment of project related human health impacts associated with the project is provided in Chapter 20 (Human health).